m-j-andr/PIC-1-Demo/docs/1-File-Management/1-1-files.md

 ### Unzipping files on Windows

 [7-Zip](https://www.7-zip.org/download.html){:target="_blank"} is
-the best tool for unzipping ZIP archive on Windows, so it is useful for you to download it now.
+the best tool for unzipping ZIP archives on Windows, so it is useful for you to download it now.

-Unzipping files on a Windows is often done by right-clicking on the ZIP archive, clicking on "Show more options" (if necessary), and selecting "7-Zip > Extract Here".
+Unzipping files on Windows is often done by right-clicking on the ZIP archive, clicking on "Show more options" (if necessary), and selecting "7-Zip > Extract Here".
 Note that this is a better option than directly clicking "Extract All..."
 (it preserves the metadata of the content).

 ### Success??